Do you want to create a website of your own? Want to know if Namecheap is a good platform to get your hosting and domain name from?

 We’ll explain this in detail so that you’ll know what you get for each plan and how much it will cost you.

-Shared hosting is the easiest and most affordable option to get a website online.
+Shared hosting is the easiest and best hosting to get a website online at affordable prices.
 It’s made for beginners and entry-level websites.

 These plans are cheap because one physical server hosts multiple websites, often hundreds of them.
 This means each user will get a section of the server with limited resources such as database, disk space, CPU, and RAM.